nebrius/commascript/README.md

 CommaScript
 ===========

-CommaScript is a backwards compatible dialect of JavaScript that provides localized static typing in JavaScript while still feeling like JavaScript.
+CommaScript is a backwards compatible dialect of JavaScript that provides localized, implicit static typing in JavaScript while still feeling like JavaScript.

 **WARNING: This is a work in progress!
 The current version of the software is PRE-ALPHA**